Raspberry Pi 2.4GHz WiFi HAT

 - There is no box to enter a username when joining a network secured using RADIUS.
 This is supported internally by the firmware, but can't currently be accessed via WiFi Manager's dialogue boxes.

 - It isn't possible to automatically rejoin a hidden network at boot, though you can manually join at any time.
-This is not supported by the firmware, and is awaiting more information from the chip vendor.
+This is now supported by the firmware, and is expected as a future enhancement.

 - WiFi Manager doesn't speculatively scan for known networks when you are not connected to any.
 This is expected as a future enhancement.